Dhghomon/easy_rust/README.md

 # Part 1 - Rust in your browser

 This book has two parts.
 In Part 1, you will learn as much Rust as you can just in your browser.
-You can actually learn almost everything you need to know without installing Rust.
-That's why Part 1 is much longer than Part 2.
-Then at the end is Part 2, which is Rust on your computer.
+You can actually learn almost everything you need to know without installing Rust, so Part 1 is very long.
+Then at the end is Part 2.
+It is much shorter, and about is Rust on your computer.
 That's where you will learn everything else you need to know that you can only do outside of a browser.
-Some examples of that are working with files or taking user input, graphics, and personal settings.
-The book makes Part 1 really long so that by the time you finish it you will like Rust enough that you will install it.
+Some examples are: working with files, taking user input, graphics, and personal settings.
+Hopefully, by the end of Part 1 you will like Rust enough that you will install it.
 And if you don't, no problem - Part 1 teaches you so much that you won't mind.

 ## Rust Playground